Meiji-jingu Shrine 明治神宮

 Where Tokyo's modern pop culture and rich history meet

-Surrounded by a lush green forest right in the heart of Tokyo , this Shinto grand shrine is dedicated to Emperor Meiji (1852-1912) and Empress Shoken, modern Japan's first emperor and empress.
+Surrounded by a lush green forest right in the heart of Tokyo , , this Shinto shrine is dedicated to Emperor Meiji (1852-1912) and Empress Shoken, who led Japan to become a modernized nation.

-You should prioritize Meiji-jingu as one of your first Tokyo stops, as any trip to bustling Shibuya or Harajuku pairs well with a quiet walk down the well-trodden paths to the shrine's front gate.
+You should prioritize Meiji Jingu as one of your first Tokyo stops, as any trip to bustling Shibuya or Harajuku pairs well with a quiet walk down the well-trodden paths to the shrine's main sanctuary.

-- The traditional Inner Garden, a hidden "power spot"
+- The Inner Garden, a hidden "power spot"

 - The shrine's Spring Grand Festival held from late April to early May